Migrant Justice's Silenced Voices Documentary Film

 1) VT Dairy, Migrant Farmworkers, and the global food system:

-VT Migrant Farmworker Solidarity Project’s Video and Audio:
+VT Migrant Farmworker Solidarity Project’s Video and Audio: Silenced Voices

 The VT Migrant Farmworker Solidarity Project is helping to support a group of workers to produce a newsletter in Spanish.
-The newsletter 'Nadando Contra La Corriente' (Swimming Against the Current) provides real life local stories of interest that can be used in Spanish classes:
+The newsletter 'Nadando Contra La Corriente' (Swimming Against the Current) provides real life local stories of interest that can be used in Spanish classes.

 Return to Sender is a novel by Vermont author Julia Alvarez that tells the story of how a Mexican migrant familes' struggle to make ends meet lands them on a Vermont dairy farm also struggling to make ends meet.
 This is a great book for middle school classes and is available in English and Spanish (good for high school and university students).
-There is also a study guide to help teachers plan lessons below.
-Check out the blog of Lincoln Community School teacher Alice Leeds who read the book and created a play about it:

-The Golden Cage audio interviews and photos documenting the life of migrant farmworkers and dairy farmers in VT:
+The Golden Cage audio interviews and photos documenting the life of migrant farmworkers and dairy farmers in VT.

 Under the Cloak of Darkness is an on-line documentary film that documents the life of Vermont’s migrant farmworkers and dairy farmers.

 Warning: Border Under Construction is a VT made documentary that explores the reorganization and regulation of life on the VT/Canada border and its repercussions for ordinary people.
+Link to trailer here.

 Milking It!
 Small Farmers and International Trade is an educational resource by Oxfam that compares the lives of two dairy farmers in very different countries.
 How are they affected by international trade rules?
 Who makes these rules, and what can we do to change them?
 Here is a quiz on 'how much do you know about milk, small farmers, and international trade.'